void-devourer/predictive-maintenance-ml/README.md

 }
 ```

-The API returns the machine prediction, probability, risk level, recommended actions, and AI-generated maintenance explanation when the Gemini service is available.
+The API returns the machine prediction, failure probability, risk level, and AI-generated maintenance explanation when the Gemini service is available.

 ---